There are a few remarkable things about coding for anticoagulation management services.

 These three codes are longstanding codes with a status indicator in the Medicare fee schedule of R, restricted.
 These are Contractor priced, although there are RVUs in the fee schedule.
 They were not deleted with the addition of the CPT® codes.

 G0249 includes providing the machine and materials for INR testing.
-This is not a DME benefit but is a paid under the physician fee schedule.
+This is not a DME benefit but is paid under the physician fee schedule.
 The practice provides the machine that the patient uses to test their blood.

 G0250 requires “face-to-face verification by the physician that the patient uses the device in the context of the management of the anticoagulation therapy following initiation of the home INR monitoring.”
 The frequency of the face-to-face verification is not listed in the code.